 - An entire book counts as 15 points

-- Kids and teens may earn up to 1200 points
+- Readers may earn up to 1200 points

-Kids and teens have the option of counting either books or minutes, choosing the strategies that offers the most points for the kids of books they read.
-These readers are welcome to switch between minutes and points throughout the summer.
+Readers have the option of counting either books or minutes, choosing the strategies that earn them most points.
+Readers are welcome to switch between minutes and points throughout the summer.

 Tracking your points